GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-valid-attr/index.md

 ## Resources

 - <a href="https://github.com/GoogleChrome/lighthouse/blob/master/lighthouse-core/audits/accessibility/aria-valid-attr.js" rel="noopener">Source code for **`[aria-*]` attributes are not valid or misspelled** audit</a>
-- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-valid-attr" rel="noopener">ARIA attributes must conform to valid names</a>
+- <a href="https://dequeuniversity.com/rules/axe/3.3/aria-valid-attr" rel="noopener">ARIA attributes must conform to valid names (Deque University)</a>
 - <a href="https://www.w3.org/TR/wai-aria-1.1/#states_and_properties" rel="noopener">States and properties from the WAI-ARIA specification</a>